Savings, loans and borrowing money

 You can stay in control of your finances by knowing how to save money effectively, when to borrow and how to get help with debts.

-Saving money can be hard, but with a few small changes, you can put away a little bit of money each week or month.
+Saving money can be difficult to manage, but with a few small changes you may be able to put away a little bit of money.
 This can help you cope in the event of an unplanned expense or change in circumstances.

 Saving a little at a time isn’t just planning for the future – it can also help you afford to buy new gadgets or home appliances, or go towards a family holiday or celebration.